phdargen/cdp-agentkit/typescript/agentkit/src/action-providers/flaunch/README.md

 - All token amounts should be specified in whole units (e.g. "1.5" ETH, not wei)
 - Slippage is optional and defaults to 5% if not specified
-- Token metadata (image, description, etc.) is stored on IPFS using Pinata
+- Token metadata (image, description, etc.) is stored on IPFS using Flaunch API
 - The provider handles Permit2 approvals automatically when selling tokens
+- Fair launch parameters allow customization of token distribution and launch mechanics
+- Fee allocation can be split between creator and additional recipients
+- Premine percentage cannot exceed the fair launch percentage
+- Initial market cap is set in USD and converted to appropriate token pricing
+- The provider supports both local image files and URLs for token images